stpriyanka/Restaurant_Ecommerce/README.md

 ### Overview:
 ___

-The project idea of “Cloud-based E-commerce solution” has been developed on ASP.Net platform using Entity Framework MVC4.
+The project idea of “Cloud-based e-commerce solution” has been developed on ASP.Net platform as a part of this course 'Software Development for Web'.
+The aim of this document is to demonstrate technical details and explain logics behind code in a deeper level to understand the knowledge base of this application.

 ### Technical Details :
 ___